-In the picture is a very young student with older ones, an example of sharing between grade 7 and 1 inquiry buddies.
-Though of limited experience the younger student was able to identify areas for improvement in the playground design and the older student accepted the suggestion and made changes.
+Picture a very young student with an older one, an example of sharing between grade 7 and 1 inquiry buddies.
+Though of limited experience the younger student is able to identify areas for improvement and the older student accepts the suggestion and makes changes, in part because they don’t feel threatened as they might by a peer.
 Everyone has their own perspective, experience and knowledge to share and should be valued.

 When collaborating with students and adults, I find it necessary to be flexible in the format in which we do so.
 Whether we talk in a circle as a whole class, have small groups around a collection of desks, use my blog, Google Drive or whatever, one thing doesn’t always work for a given person, at a given time.

 Similar to the previous caption, everyone is different and therefore a variety of modalities is needed to share their thinking.
 Writing on sticky notes and placing them anonymously allows comfort for some who are risk adverse.
 Others may share a video, write, audio record thoughts.
 Everyone needs an access point.

 The following link is of a presentation I designed to give teachers a quick and easy resource for building a collaborative culture in the classroom.

 What is Collaborative Inquiry?

 A visual discovery of the term using a concept map.

 I have provided the link above for my concept map on Mindomo.
 In all honesty, I’m still adjusting, analyzing and working on it.
 The red bubbles are thoughts or questions for discussion.
 My thoughts and questions don’t necessarily reflect a fixed view on my part but may be questions I have now or questions that I believe others will pose.

 The following PowToon presentation highlights a few technological tools I find useful for encouraging collaboration in the classroom.